How does Column invoice billable vs. transient customers?

 Syncing notices:

 When Column attempts to sync a notice to the publisher's ad processing system, most integrations require that the invoice settings "make sense."
-That means a notice must either be invoiced outside Column or require upfront payment — both settings cannot be turned off, and both settings cannot be turned on.
+That means a notice must be invoiced outside Column or require upfront payment—both settings cannot be turned off or on.

-This rule is meant to reduce confusion (customers cannot be billed by the publisher and Column for the same notice) and to ensure no notice accidentally goes unpaid.
+This rule is meant to reduce confusion (the publisher and Column cannot bill customers for the same notice) and to ensure no notice accidentally goes unpaid.

-If a notice sync fails because the billing settings don't make sense, the activity log will show an error explaining the issue.
-The publisher should void the current invoice and create a new one, making sure either invoice outside Column or require upfront payment is toggled on.
+If a notice sync fails because the billing settings are unclear, the activity log will show an error explaining the issue.
+The publisher should void the current invoice and create a new one, ensuring either invoice outside Column or require upfront payment is toggled on.